dpoulopoulos/virtml/docs/source/gpu-passthrough.md

 ### What you'll need

+To complete this step, you will need:

 * Access to the BIOS settings of the host machine.

 ### Procedure

+Follow the steps below to set the primary display for the host machine.
+The steps configure the X server to use the integrated GPU and set the primary display in the BIOS settings.

 <!-- 1.
 Change to root user: